 Amazon Halo scanning, between wonder and embarrassment

-The best standard in the medical world for body fat analysis is a scan called DEXA, which can cost up to $ 100 in the lab.
+The best standard in the medical world for body fat analysis is a scan called DEXA, which in the laboratory can cost up to 100 euros.

-The Amazon Halo app does it all using the smartphone camera.
-After taking the photos, the app calculates the percentage of body fat based on the body indicators and then creates a 3D model of the body.
+The Amazon Halo app does everything using your smartphone's camera.
+After taking photos, the app calculates your body fat percentage based on your body markers and then creates a 3D model of your body.

 The whole process takes a few seconds.

-If you feel uncomfortable, it's no surprise: the idea of scanning the body with a camera is an unusual and somewhat embarrassing thing.
-If you take such pictures to send them to a "health" platform managed by Amazon, it is even more embarrassing.
+If you feel uncomfortable, it's not surprising: the idea of scanning your body with a camera is unusual and a little embarrassing.
+If you take photos like this to send them to a "healthcare" platform managed by Amazon, it is even more embarrassing.
 The 3D body models created by Amazon Halo look very detailed and personal.
 Not everyone would like to show them to others.

 What about privacy?